mdesilva/DocSendDownloader/README.md

-# DocSendDownloader
+# DocSend Slide Deck Downloader
-A Chrome extension to download DocSend slides
+A Chrome extension to download DocSend slides as a PDF.

-Pending publication to Chrome web store
+*Pending publication to Chrome web store*

 ## Installation from source

 1. Clone this repository to your machine
 2. Navigate to `chrome://extensions/` on Google Chrome.
 3. Toggle Developer Mode on the top right if not toggled already.
-4. Click Load unpacked and navigate to the directory of this repository and add it.
+4. Click Load unpacked and navigate to the directory of this repository and select it.

 ## Usage